Creating a Canvas

 Adding a variant

 Click Add Variant and select the option to add a new variant to your Canvas.
-Variants represent a journey that your users will take, and can contain multiple steps and branches.
+Variants represent a journey that your users will take and can contain multiple steps and branches.

-You can add additional variants by pressing the plus button.
+You can add additional variants by clicking the plus button.
 When you add new variants, you’ll be able to adjust how your users will be distributed between them so that you can cross-compare and analyze the efficacy of different engagement strategies.

-By default, Canvas variant assignment is locked in when users enter the Canvas, meaning that if a user first enters a variant, that will be their variant every time they re-enter the Canvas.
+By default, the Canvas variant assignment is locked in when users enter the Canvas, meaning that if a user first enters a variant, that will be their variant every time they re-enter the Canvas.
 However, there are ways to circumvent this behavior.

 To do so, you can create a random number generator using Liquid, run it at the beginning of each user’s Canvas entry, store the value as a custom attribute, and then use that attribute to randomly divide users.